CCaillol/Kuki/README.md

 # Content
 In this repository, you will find:
+***NEW*** - Two MRI (Magnetic Resonance Imaging) videos at normal and .5 speed of the midsagittal view of the same speaker, reading the word list.
 - A video at normal and .5 speed (with resynthetized speech using Praat (Boersma & Weenink, 2022)) of the pronunciation and real time EPG tongue/palate contact of /ku/ and /ki/.
 See kuki_example.mp4 and kuki_example_slow.mp4.
 - A collection of videos at normal and .5 speed (with resynthetized speech) of the pronunciation and real-time EPG tongue/palate contact of pairs of French words containing /ki/ and /ku/.
 See Videos folder.